-2020 HAFFA Thanksgiving update: As it is now Thanksgiving week and I have had my yearly dose of turkey, sandwiches…turkey pot pie, turkey soup, turkey salad sandwiches…
+2020 HAFFA Thanksgiving update: As it is now Thanksgiving week….which is now over… and I have had my yearly dose of turkey, sandwiches…turkey pot pie, turkey soup, turkey salad sandwiches…

 I was thinking of all the people I have been lucky to meet over the years.
 One of those people was our own club member Tem Johnson.
 I wanted to get out a quick post about Tem.
 I am so thankful to have known him for at least a decade or more.

 Example of Tem Johnson’s Cat 1 Glider (I have 30 or 40 of these drawings) plan included

 We have been updating our Glider pages for the HAFFA website.
 This post will eventually morph into a separate page under the “Galleria of Gliders” section of our website.
 Nisley has done a “bang-up” job….and has enlisted the assistance of Dave Higgins from the Seattle area.
 I have been wanting to get a start on another local HAFFA member who left us with a legacy of competitive glider designs….so this post is just a start on “Tem Johnson’s Legacy”